agentrickard/domain/README.txt

 Currently, the following modules are included in the download.
 They are not required, but each adds functionality to the core module.

+  - Domain Alias -- Allows advanced handling of domain name matching.
+Use this module to treat multiple domains as though they were identical.

   - Domain Configuration -- Allows you to change select system variables for each subdomain, such as offline status, footer message and default home page.